B2B Lead Generation Glossary

 Channel Saturation occurs when a marketing channel reaches diminishing returns, requiring increased investment for the same lead volume in B2B tech marketing.

-Saturation happens when you've reached most qualified prospects in a channel or when message frequency creates fatigue.
-You see rising costs per lead and declining conversion rates despite maintained or increased spending.
-Channel saturation signals the need for diversification or optimization of existing programs before performance completely degrades.
+Saturation sets in when you've reached most qualified prospects in a channel or when message frequency creates fatigue.
+Rising costs per lead and declining conversion rates follow, even when spending holds steady or increases.
+Channel saturation signals the need for diversification or optimization of existing programs before performance completely degrades, and waiting for complete degradation before acting is one of the more expensive mistakes a marketing team can make.

 Related Terms: